Digital Photo 301 -

 - “Stitching” multiple images to create dynamic panoramic photos

-- Night photography tips and processing
+- Night photography and low light tips and processing

 - B&W conversion techniques for best imagery